alitoiu/alitoiu.github.io/index.md

 I am a third year Computer Science PhD candidate working with [Brian Scassellati](http://cs-www.cs.yale.edu/homes/scaz/) in the [Social Robotics Lab](http://scazlab.yale.edu/) at [Yale University](http://www.yale.edu/).
 I am interested in socially assistive robotics, artificial intelligence, intelligent tutoring systems, and machine learning.

-My long-term objective is to build companions that learn your habits and skills, and give you effective, personalized advice to improve at your goals.
-My current research focuses on using robots to coach physical skills such as teaching a child how to shoot a basketball.
+My long-term objective is to build companions that learn your habits and skills, and give you effective, personalized advice to help you accomplish your goals.
+My current research focuses on using robots to coach physical skills such as shooting a basketball.

 In 2012, I co-founded [Atlus Inc.](/projects/2012-Atlus.html), which was acquired by [Purple Forge Corp](http://www.crunchbase.com/organization/purple-forge-corp) in 2013.